[Column] 'Emancipatory catastrophism' — why being scared works wonders

 The current energy crisis is a good example.

-In the media during tha past couple of weeks, countless doomsayers predicted we will be without electricity and heating next winter and beyond.
+In the media during the past couple of weeks, countless doomsayers predicted we will be without electricity and heating next winter and beyond.
 They warn us we will get cold and will not be able to pay our energy bills.
 Restaurants will close, businesses will stop producing, farms will go bust because cows are now milked and fed by robots and other machines that will soon cease to work.

 It is noticeable that insiders with a better understanding of the hugely complex energy market in Europe, while worried, are a lot less pessimistic.